kaestnjas/Scripts/README.md

 ## Windows WSL Ubunutu Bash

-Which does not use the "/mnt/c/Users/" folder (as the others above will do).
+Which does not use the same "/mnt/c/Users/<username>" folder, as the two others shells and commands will inviseble do).
 This is, to prevent problems with diffrent line endings, using diffrent software and a like.
+But it would be possible, if changing "~" to your Windows user profile path with "/mnt/" in front of.

 ### 1. First time clone a new repository (like this one)